 ISI's leaders would not agree to be quoted by name or to speak on tape, but they did offer, over two hours, an account of ISI's track record in fighting terrorism.
 They confirm close cooperation between ISI and U.S. intelligence.
 For instance, they say both the CIA and the National Security Agency have people embedded with counterterrorism units of Pakistan's army.
 The teams are stationed in the border areas where top al-Qaida leaders may be hiding.

 The officials also scoff at reports that ISI, which is part of the army, operates as a rogue agency outside the control of President Pervez Musharraf.
 That's no so, says Lieutenant General Javed Ashraf Qazi.
 He's a former head of ISI.

-Lieutenant General JAVED ASHRAF QAZI (Former ISI Official): ISI is very much a disciplined organ of the state.
+JAVED ASHRAF QAZI: ISI is very much a disciplined organ of the state.
 It cannot go against the state policy.
 It's a totally false perception that ISI is a state within a state and so on and so forth.
 It has never been.
 It is not.

-KELLY: The issue is whether ISI was behind the train bombings that killed almost 200 people in Mumbai, India this summer.
+LOUISE KELLY: The issue is whether ISI was behind the train bombings that killed almost 200 people in Mumbai, India, this summer.
 Some in India have said it was.

-Lieutenant General Hamid Goul.
-Goul ran the ISI during the ‘80s, at the height of the Soviet war in Afghanistan.
+Lieutenant General Hamid Gul.
+Gul ran the ISI during the '80s, at the height of the Soviet war in Afghanistan.
 He retired 14 years ago, but he's still quoted regularly by newspapers here in Pakistan, usually promoting an anti-government, anti-American view.
-Goul avoids direct questions about whether he or current ISI officers support the Taliban today.
+Gul avoids direct questions about whether he or current ISI officers support the Taliban today.
 But he does offer this view about ISI as an institution.